Contact: Rich Kurz Page content last updated March 26, 2020

 I shared my findings from an 1883 so-called earliest photo with LIW researcher, Nancy Cleaveland, and it resulted in an excellent critique of my conclusion.

-I had identified one building as being Pa's store and thought it was reinforced by one of the cartouches in the "Little Town on the Prairie" book.
+I had identified one building in the photos as being Pa's store, a conclusion reinforced by one of the cartouches in the "Little Town on the Prairie" book.

 So back I went to REALLY work over the so-called earliest photo that I found on the web.